pvoznenko/finatra-angular-example/README.markdown

 $ curl -i -X DELETE -G http://localhost:7070/api/cart/products/{product_id} -d token={token}
 ```

-If everything is OK you should get response code `204`.
+* If everything is OK you should get response code `204`;

-If you trying to remove product that is not in user's shopping cart you will get response code `400` with following
+* If you trying to remove product that is not in user's shopping cart you will get response code `400` with following
 message `trying to remove product from user's shopping cart that is not there!`.

 ### Exceptions

-By providing wrong type of value, for example for `productId` instead of `Int` you provided `String` you will get response
+* By providing wrong type of value, for example for `productId` instead of `Int` you provided `String` you will get response
-with code `400` and message `Illegal Argument!`.
+with code `400` and message `Illegal Argument!`;

-For `Private API` if parameter `token` is missing you will get response with code `400` and message `Parameter 'token' is required!`.
+* For `Private API` if parameter `token` is missing you will get response with code `400` and message `Parameter 'token' is required!`;

-For `Private API` if parameter `token` is wrong, there are no authorized user in the system with provided token, you
+* For `Private API` if parameter `token` is wrong, there are no authorized user in the system with provided token, you
-will get response with code `401` and message `Not Authorized!`.
+will get response with code `401` and message `Not Authorized!`;

-For `Private API` if you provided parameter `productId` of not existing product, you will get response with code `400`
+* For `Private API` if you provided parameter `productId` of not existing product, you will get response with code `400`
-and message `Product with provided id '{productId}' is not exist!`.
+and message `Product with provided id '{productId}' is not exist!`;

-For methods that are not in API, you will get response with code `404` and message `Not Found`.
+* For methods that are not in API, you will get response with code `404` and message `Not Found`;

-For all uncovered exceptions you will get response with code `500`.
+* For all uncovered exceptions you will get response with code `500`.

 ## Known Issues